 “The Miraflex are durable.
 The kids can just whip them off and not worry about breaking them,” Ranville says.
 “We have a lot of special needs kids who wear them, as well, as they are so much easier for their parents and teachers.”

-The Miraflex glasses come in six different styles and 32 colors.
+The Miraflex glasses come in a variety of different styles and colors.
 Each comes with a coordinating band to keep the glasses snug on the child’s face.
 The plastic frames can be easily bent and molded back into shape, too.

 For kids who are ready to move on from Miraflex glasses, she says EasyTwist with TurboFlex from Aspex Eyewear is a good next step.